h2oai/tutorials/Driverless AI/get-started-with-open-source-custom-recipes/get-started-with-open-source-custom-recipes.md

 ![churn-dataset-overview](assets/churn-dataset-overview.png)

-**Note:** you can ignore the other datasets as they are used in other tutorials.
+**Note:** you can ignore the other datasets as they are used in other self-paced courses.

 3\.
 Let’s take a quick look at the columns of the churn dataset.
 Click on the `churn.csv` dataset, and click on **Details.** A similar page should appear: